-The Jewish district in the Marais (around Rue des Rosiers) is usually considered the best place to eat a falafel.
+The Jewish district in the Marais (around Rue des Rosiers) is usually considered the best place to eat a falafel in Paris.
 But it’s also very touristic, quite pretentious and expensive.
-Thus, I prefer having a falafel at Maoz, Left Bank.
+Thus, I prefer having a falafel at Maoz Vegetarian, Left Bank.

 While in Rue des Rosiers, sandwiches are usually made like in an assembly line formation and standardized; at Maoz, you have the choice and time: indeed, the waiter only gives you a pita filled with 5 falafel balls (fried aubergines or hummus can be added for 1 € more), then you’re free to fill it up at the salad bar (picture), with carrots, beetroot, olives etc. and different sauces.
 And if you eat your sandwich at the restaurant, you can refill it with vegetables as many times as you want and take your time to eat it.